jyavenard/mozilla-icecream/README.md

 All the files/scripts below can be found in this repository

+## Make sure you are running the latest version of icecream

+Ubuntu ships an old icecream version released in 2013: version 1.0.1.
+You will find the latest release (1.1) packages for ubuntu/debian in the packages directory.

-## Getting icecream installed and running
+## Getting icecream installed and running on Mac

 ```bash
 $ sudo mkdir /usr/local/sbin